Learn-Together-Pro/CgArt/curriculum/tasks/3_aestetics/different_balance.md

 ## REMARK
 ### This exercise is given to test test your understanding of the material and foster the development of imagination.
 ## RESTRICTIONS
 ### All renders should be provided in one image.
-Mark balance point on image
+Mark balance points on image